garrandall/popular-music-data/tracks/feenin--jodeci.md

 Got me goin crazy
 I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you

-Said i'm feenin for you
+Said I'm feenin for you
 I don't have a mind
 It's all blown on you, baby
-Girl i'm so strung out
+Girl I'm so strung out
 All I do is wish for you
 So tomorrow if you're not here
-Then girl i'm down
+Then girl I'm down
 So I need you near
 I just wanna make it through the night
 So hold me tight
-Then girl i'm alright
+Then girl I'm alright

 I can't leave you alone
 You got me feenin
 Girl you got everything that I need, got everything that I need I can't leave you alone
 You got me feenin
-Girl i'm feenin for you
+Girl I'm feenin for you

-Lady i'm hooked on you
+Lady I'm hooked on you
-There's nothing else i'd rather do
+There's nothing else I'd rather do
 Spend my last dime
 For a drop of your time
 Cause you're the girl without a doubt